 3.4 Decision-making on the selection of SLM Technology/ Technologies

 Specify who decided on the selection of the Technology/ Technologies to be implemented:

-Decisions on the method of implementing the SLM Technology were made by by land users* alone (self-initiative / bottom-up)
+Decisions on the method of implementing the SLM Technology were made by by SLM specialists alone (top-down). directive (top-down).

 4. Technical support, capacity building, and knowledge management